How to Check Image Width, Height and Type before Upload Using JavaScript

 Try it

-First, I’ll create a file object and loop through each files in the object.
-To get the file extension, I am using the replace() method with Regular Expressions.
+First, I'll create a file object and iterate (or loop) through each file.
+To extract the file extension, I'll use the split('.') method followed by pop(), ensuring accuracy even for filenames with multiple dots.

 See this demo